Manotick Village and Community Association, Inc.

 4.2 Casting of proxy votes by members or their representatives will not be permitted at either General Meetings or Meetings of the

-4.3 An Annual General Meeting of the membership shall be held in the third or fourth week of May of each year, at a time and place
+Original Bylaw: An Annual General Meeting of the membership shall be held in the third or fourth week of May of each year, at a

 4.4 At any time, a General Meeting of the membership may be held, following a resolution adopted by a quorum of the Directors.